souhailaS/APIcture/README.md

 - This README.md is also available in a PDF readable format [here](./2023_VISSOFT_Artifact.pdf)

-- The reproducibility guide is detailed in [Reproducing the visualizations in the VISSOFT paper Section](#reproducing-the-visualizations-in-the-vissoft-paper) of this document.
+- The reproducibility guide is detailed in [Reproducing the visualizations in the VISSOFT paper Section](#reproducing-the-visualizations-in-the-vissoft-paper) of this document. -->

-## Overview on APIcture
+# APIcture

 APIcture is a comprehensive tool designed to empower researchers, developers, and users to gain deeper insights into the evolution of web APIs.
 Our submission, APIcture, introduces an innovative approach to visualizing API changes and